 What is Motion Capture (Mocap) Technology?

-What is the Difference Between Marker-Based and Markerless Motion Capture?
+What’s the Difference Between Marker-Based and Markerless Motion Capture?